archiebenn/BIOLM0051_analysis/README.md

 This should include steps to reproduce analysis
 ### Requirements
 - Python 3.12+

+A virtual environment is recommended to ensure reproducibility

 ### Setting up Environment
-First, clone this repo onto your local machine and navigate into this directory.
+- Clone this repo onto your local machine and navigate into this directory.
-Then set up the project environment using the provided `requirements.txt` file:
+- Set up the project environment using the provided `requirements.txt` file:
 ```
 python3 -m venv report-env
 source report-env/bin/activate